-- The combined Social Security trust fund reserves are projected to become depleted during 2034, the same year as projected in last year's report.
-If changes to the program are not implemented by that date, only 79 percent of scheduled benefits would be payable after 2034, declining to 74 percent by 2092. - In 2018, OASDI trust expenditures are expected to exceed income for the first time since 1982 and the combined OASDI trust fund balance is projected to decrease each year until depletion in 2034.
-In last year's report, the first year where expenditures were projected to exceed income was 2022. - To keep Social Security fully solvent for the next 75 years (using the intermediate assumptions), an immediate increase of 2.78 percentage points in the payroll tax rate or an immediate decrease of about 17 percent of benefits for all current and future beneficiaries, or some equivalent change, is required.
-The analogous numbers from last year's report were a 2.76 percentage-point increase in the payroll tax rate and a 17 percent decrease in all benefits.
-(These payroll tax rates differ slightly from the actuarial deficits shown in the table to the right because they assume a trust fund balance of zero - at the end of the period, while the amounts in the table include a reserve equal to one year of benefit payments.)
-In 2018 there are 2.8 workers supporting each beneficiary.
-By 2035, the trustees project there will be 2.2 workers supporting each - In 2018 there are 2.8 workers supporting each beneficiary.
-By 2035, the trustees project there will be 2.2 workers supporting each beneficiary.
-The aging of the Baby Boom generation followed by lower birthrate generations will continue to strain the OASDI system in the foreseeable future. - Due to the Tax Cuts and Jobs Act and the rescission of the Deferred Action for Childhood Arrivals (DACA) policy, both in 2017, there is a net negative effect on the OASDI program over the short-range projection period and a negligible effect over the long-range projection period.
+- The report describes the magnitude of changes needed to achieve projected solvency (using the intermediate assumptions) over the next 75 years.
+Such changes are equivalent to either an immediate increase of 2.70 percentage points in the payroll tax rate or an immediate decrease of about 17 percent of benefits for all current and future beneficiaries.
+The analogous numbers from last year's report were a 2.78 percentage point increase in the payroll tax rate and a 17 percent decrease in all benefits.
+(These payroll tax rates differ slightly from the actuarial deficits shown in the table to the right because they assume a trust fund balance of zero at the end of the period, while the amounts in the table include a reserve equal to one year of benefit payments.) - In 2019 there are 2.8 workers supporting each beneficiary.
+The report shows a projection of 2.3 workers per beneficiary by 2035.
+The aging of the baby-boom generation followed by lower-birth-rate generations will continue to strain the OASDI system in the foreseeable future.